tenebrousedge/shell_guide/shell_guide.md

 #### Bash vs zsh

 By default on most systems the shell interpreter is a program called Bash.
 This is basically due to inertia at this point: if you're a shell script writer and don't know in what sort of environment your code will run in, it's best to target Bash since it's the default.
 You as a developer should probably use something that sucks somewhat less.
-My recommendation is to use zsh in combination with the excellent framework (Prezto)[prezto].
+My recommendation is to use zsh in combination with the excellent framework [Prezto](prezto).
 This guide will note differences between the two where appropriate, but my advice is to just learn zsh.

 Bash as a programming language is primitive and ugly as sin, but it will probably run on any Unix-based system without modification.
 If you really need to be sure of the broadest possible compatibility, there's an even more primitive version of Bash called POSIX, of which you need to know only that it exists and that if you have to worry about what exactly it is you should probably seek another solution.